zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 ### Dynamic Provisioning

 While handling volumes with a persistent volume definition and abstracting the storage provider using a claim is powerful, a cluster administrator still needs to create those volumes in the first place.
 Starting with Kubernetes `v1.4`, __Dynamic Provisioning__ allowed for the cluster to request storage from an exterior, pre-configured source.
 API calls made by the appropriate plugin allow for a wide range of dynamic storage use.

 The __StorageClass__ API resource allows an administrator to define a persistent volume provisioner of a certain type, passing storage-specific parameters.

 With a StorageClass created, a user can request a claim, which the API Server fills via auto-provisioning.
 The resource will also be reclaimed as configured by the provider.
-AWS and GCE are common choices for dynamic storage, but other options exist, such as a Ceph cluster or iSCSI.
+AWS and GCE are common choices for dynamic storage, but other options exist, such as a `Ceph cluster` or `iSCSI`.
 Single, default class is possible via annotation.

 #### Storage class using GCE,